 Spring Support

-As we mentioned earlier, the most economical and effective way to support the piping is simply to rest on a structure.
+The most economical and effective way to support the piping is simply to rest on a structure.
 Rigid supports and restraints can always be used if there is no vertical expansion on the piping system.

 But in some cases, some parts of the piping system or the connected equipment nozzle are exposed to vertical displacement due to temperature changes.